txt/se17/doc/project.md

 ## Project "Bad Smells"

+- Not contributing to the evaluation sessions of other groups
+    - 3,4,5 of your "chits" should be  "spent" by Jan30.
 - Not meeting
      - Meet for 10 minutes tonight; prime the pumps with some intial idea
      - Meet tomorrow for an hour.
 Map out January, when you have to do what.
 Do it.